Boscop/web-view/README.md

 - Create an issue for any question you have
 - Docs
 - Feedback on this library's API and code
-- Some functions don't have FFI yet, e.g. `webview_dialog`
 - Test it on non-windows platforms, report any issues you find
 - Showcase your app
 - Add an example that uses Elm or Rust compiled to asm.js